Himeyuri Memorial Tower ひめゆりの塔と沖縄南部エリア

 The Himeyuri Memorial Tower is accessible by bus.
 Take the 89 bus from Naha Bus Terminal to Itoman Bus Terminal, a 30-minute ride.
-Change at the Itoman City Bus Terminal to bus number 82, 107, or 108 for the Himeyuri Memorial Tower, a 15-minute ride.
+Change at the Itoman City Bus Terminal to bus number 82, 107, or 108 for "Himeyuri-no-tou mae", a 15-minute ride.
 Take bus No. 50 or No. 51 from Naha Bus Terminal to Gyokusendo Cave (about 40 minutes), then walk about 1.5km.

 If you're driving, take Route 331 south from Naha for about 40 minutes.
-Turn right onto 54 and the Himeyuri Memorial Tower is just 2km along.
+Turn right onto 54 and the Himeyuri Cenotaph is just 2km along.
 It is about 10km from Himeyuri Cenotaph to Gyokusen Cave, which takes about 15 minutes by car.
 To go directly by public transportation, you need to go back to Naha Bus Terminal.

 The Battle of Okinawa lasted approximately 3 months in 1945

-Himeyuri Peace Museum commemorates the 226 students who died in the battle
+Himeyuri Peace Museum commemorates the 227 students and teachers who died in the battle

 The Himeyuri Memorial Tower was built in 1946

 The sacrifice of the Himeyuri students

-In March 1945, 222 high school girls and 18 teachers were inducted into the Japanese Army to tend to the sick, carry food and water to the troops, and bury the dead.
-Corps of conscripted girls were given the name of flowers, and these were named after the himeyuri, or lily.
+In March 1945, 222 female students and 18 teachers were inducted into the Japanese Army to tend to the sick, carry food and water to the troops, and bury the dead.
+The girls came to be called the "Himeyuri Student Corps" after the war because the school's nickname was "Himeyuri".

 Memories of the Himeyuri

-There are many reminders of this tragic episode in the Himeyuri Peace Memorial Park, including the Himeyuri Memorial Tower, stalagmites and more than a million stalactites
+There are many reminders of this tragic episode in the Himeyuri Peace Museum, including the Himeyuri Cenotaph, stalagmites and more than a million stalactites.

-The spacious park around the tower contains memorials to the girls, and to all the servicemen and civilians who lost their lives in the battle, which is sometimes known as Tetsu no Ame (Typhoon of Steel).
+The spacious park around the cenotaph contains memorials to the Himeyuri students who lost their lives in the battle, which is sometimes known as Tetsu no Ame (Typhoon of Steel).